This is so important! Nursing delegation frees up your mind so you can focus on the most important tasks first. Here’s how to master it.

 Episode 007: If It Wasn’t Documented It Wasn’t Done Show Notes.
 These show notes cover Documentation for Nurses with helpful tips and tricks.

-Elizabeth Mills, BSN RN CCRN – highly experienced neurocritical care nurse, current Stroke Navigator for a Primary Stroke Center What You’ll Learn Observe Building Rapport Communication Tip: Try to work as a CNA while in school if possible!
-Remember The difference between assertiveness and rudeness Some CNA’s get bossed around by nurses who do not […]
+Elizabeth Mills, BSN RN CCRN – highly experienced neurocritical care nurse, current Stroke Navigator for a Primary Stroke Center What You’ll Learn Tip: Try to work as a CNA while in school if possible!
+Remember Observe Build rapport Value the expertise and time of the CNA Communication More resources

 This post contains affiliate links It never fails.
 You start your day with the best nursing time management intentions.
 You started your assessments and meds on time (woo hoo!), and then all of a sudden three doctors round at once and expect you to implement their orders immediately.
 One patient needs to pee, one needs […]